MicrosoftDocs/azure-video-indexer/azure-video-indexer/customize-brands-model-how-to.md

 > [!NOTE]
 > If your video was indexed prior to adding a brand, you need to reindex it.
 You will find **Re-index** item in the drop-down menu associated with the video.
 Select **Advanced options** -> **Brand categories** and check **All brands**.

+## Prerequisites

+- An Azure account
+- An Azure AI Video Indexer account

 ## [Web portal](#tab/customizewebportal)